Skip to content

 Kiss cutting allows you to have firm control over the production process.

-The kiss cutting process also consolidates operations, allowing converters to manufacture more complex products in fewer steps.
+This process consolidates operations, allowing converters to manufacture more complex products in fewer steps.
 As a result, the machines don't continue running for as long, which saves time and money.

 BETTER SHIPPING AND HANDLING

-Rolled kiss cut products require less labor to transport and are significantly more cost-effective.
-They are also automation-friendly, which means certain companies can automate them for production straight off the shelf.
+Rolled products require less labor to transport and are significantly more cost-effective.
+Companies can also automate them for production straight off the shelf.

-The rolled product experiences minimal human contact throughout the raw material to packaged product transformation.
-This means that they're cleaner than sheeted parts, which is essential for industries like medical, where one might need to avoid cross-contamination.
+Rolled products experience minimal human contact from raw material to packaged product transformation, ideal in industries like medicine, where one might need to avoid cross-contamination.

 EASIER USE